 The problem is, our minds, if left undirected, make us unhappy in a variety of ways.

-It is not our actual minds that are inherently flawed; our minds are like gardens that can be blossomed, otherwise practices such as mindfulness wouldn’t make a difference.
-Rather, it is our mind’s qualities that we routinely neglect to notice, and then seek to manage.
+It is not our actual minds that are inherently flawed.
+Our minds are like gardens that can be blossomed, otherwise practices such as mindfulness wouldn’t make a difference.
+It is our mind’s qualities that we routinely neglect to notice, and then seek to manage, that cause the problems.
 Such qualities include:

 - bias towards negativity